FantasticFiasco/action-update-license-year/README.md

 [![Coverage Status](https://coveralls.io/repos/github/FantasticFiasco/action-update-license-year/badge.svg?branch=master)](https://coveralls.io/github/FantasticFiasco/action-update-license-year?branch=master)
 [![SemVer compatible](https://img.shields.io/badge/%E2%9C%85-SemVer%20compatible-blue)](https://semver.org/)

+> **Note**
+>
+> Before updating your copyright with the current year, please assert that there is a value for you in doing so.
+I'm not trained, nor certified, in any legal matter, and based on empiric data it seems that specifying the year, or range of years, in a license or copyright header isn't a requirement.
+>
+> The enormously popular [microsoft/vscode](https://github.com/microsoft/vscode) repository has not updated [their license](https://github.com/microsoft/vscode/blob/main/LICENSE.txt) since initial publication, nor is the year specified in source file copyright headers.
+> Another repository that deliberately removed years from their copyright notice in 2023 is [curl](https://github.com/curl/curl) ([commit](https://github.com/curl/curl/commit/2bc1d775f510196154283374284f98d3eae03544)).

 So this seems to have happened.
 Instead of manually updating the license copyright years in my GitHub repositories I created this GitHub Action.

 > Oh, the loath I have for manual processes...